losphoenix/secured-transfer/README.md

 - Make sure local port 8080 is available (This port is for local use only)
 - If you want to have a backup copy running in a different machine, make sure the backup machine has the same Domain under HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters in windows Registry.

-## Security Spec
-- Transport Layer: FTP over TLS support
-- AES key size: 256 bit
-- RSA key size: 2048 bit (2048-bit keys are sufficient until 2030)
-- RSA private key are encrypted by specific machineID of the device and stored in local DB.
-- Create separate accounts for each FTP user which provides additional security isolation.

 ## User Manual
 #### Quick Start